brihadeesh/brihadeesh.github.io/content/about.md

 hemlets and are a paler shade of rufous.
 Shaheen Bagh also happens to be the name of the place chosen by the people protesting the unjust implementation of the CAA and NRC in 2019.
 The word _peregrinator_ itself comes from Latin and is synonymous with [traveller or wanderer](https://www.merriam-webster.com/dictionary/peregrinator).
+The photo in the website logo is of a juvenile Shaheen, displaying most of the characteristic features mentioned before, with a Pond Heron kill.

 {{< figure src="/images/GK_shaheen.jpeg" alt="Shaheen Falcon with a Parakeet kill" caption="Shaheen Falcon with a Parakeet kill.
 Photo by Gnanaskandan Kesavabharathi.
-July 2016, Chennai outskirts." >}}
+Jul 2016, Chennai outskirts." >}}

+{{< figure src="/images/about.jpg" alt="Author wearing a red t-shirt with their hair down" class="left" alt="a photo of me holding my cat Goose" >}}

 ## About me {#about-me}

-{{< figure src="/images/about.jpg" alt="Author wearing a red t-shirt with their hair down" class="left" alt="a photo of me holding my cat Goose" >}}

 I'm a 29 year old, neurodivergent, cat person who sometimes cosplays as an ecologist.
 I'm big on F(L)OSS and currently run a [Void Linux](https://voidlinux.org)